denoland/std/README.md

 git rev-parse HEAD
 ```

+Then, copy the output of the above and paste it as `DENO_DEPLOYMENT_ID` in your
+.env file.

-Refer to these guides for using Docker to deploy Deno to specific platforms:
+Finally, refer to these guides for using Docker to deploy Deno to specific
+platforms:

 - [Amazon Lightsail](https://deno.land/manual/advanced/deploying_deno/aws_lightsail)
 - [Digital Ocean](https://deno.land/manual/advanced/deploying_deno/digital_ocean)